reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

     );
 ```

-This will wire up the `/app` route to our `./components/App.jsx` file.
-Since we've changed all the
+This wires up the base route (at [http://localhost:3010](http://localhost:3010)) to the name `app`,
-routes, lets just change empty the default App.jsx and just put in a View:
+which Reapp's router will automatically look for in `./components/App.jsx`.

+Now we can delete the `Home.jsx` and `home/Sub.jsx` files, since we don't need multiple views.
+You can leave them be as well if you'd like to explore using them later.

+In the App.jsx file, lets simplify:

 ```js
 import React from 'react';